grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 ## Online Markdown Editors and GitHub Pages

 Using a markdown editor is a great way to draft and publish blog posts for a Jekyll + GitHub Pages site.
 I'm not fluent in markdown syntax -- the language for formatting text in these documents, with headers, sections, and so on -- and neither do I want to be.
-And beyond markdown I want to

-technical details like formatting your page, making git commits, managing drafts and published files, etc.
+And beyond markdown I want to avoid technical details like formatting pages, making git commits, managing folders with drafts, etc.

-My ideal writing environment would be a Google Docs plug-in where I could draft a document in Docs and have it be saved automatically (as a markdown file) to my GitHub repo.
+But what's the best editor?
+There are several web apps for My ideal writing environment would be a Google Docs plug-in where I could draft a document in Docs and have it be saved automatically (as a markdown file) to my GitHub repo.
 And where I could add math formulas as LaTeX.

 That said, here are some features I'm looking for